Ankitsingh1709/gcloud-ideathon-project-1/README.md

 it will never silently restart and rewrite itself halfway through a sentence.
 Falling back is only allowed while nothing is visible.

-## A render crash is recoverable

-An error boundary wraps the app, so a component failure shows a recovery screen instead of the white page that a React crash would otherwise produce.

 ## Failures are loud, not blank

-The page shell is served uncacheable while fingerprinted assets are cached permanently.
-This fixed a real bug where a stale cached shell asked for asset files that no longer existed and rendered nothing at all.
-A missing asset now returns a clear 404 rather than silently returning the HTML page in its place.

 The health probe lives at `/api/health`, not `/healthz` — Cloud Run reserves that path, and a probe pointed at it never reaches the app.